Skip to main content

 Bag Limits

 The annual statewide bag limit is 5 deer per hunter of which no more than 2 deer can be antlerless (any deer, except a spotted fawn, without antlers or whose antlers are less than five inches in length).
+However, on lands outside the WMA system in DMU D2, 3 of the 5 deer may be antlerless.
 The annual statewide bag limit for deer applies to all hunters, including those exempt from hunting license/permit requirements (hunters under 16 years of age, resident hunters 65 years and older, those with a disability license, military personnel and those hunting on their homestead in their county of residence).

 An antlerless deer is any deer, except a spotted fawn, without antlers or whose antlers are less than five inches in length.